Trump hits Russia, backs Israel in wide-ranging UN speech

 CRITICISM OF MIGRATION POLICIES

-Trump argued that other world leaders should adopt his tough-on-migrants policies, touting his campaign to arrest and deport migrants in the United States illegally, a stance that many countries around the world have viewed skeptically.
+Trump argued that other world leaders should adopt his tough-on-migrants policies, touting his campaign to arrest and deport migrants in the US illegally, a stance that many countries around the world have viewed sceptically.

 "Europe is in serious trouble.
 They've been invaded by a force of illegal aliens like nobody has ever seen before.
 Illegal aliens are pouring into Europe," the president said.